abtion/rails-template/README.example.md

 Description of the project.
 What is it solving?
 Who are the users?

+This section should include any business related explanation that helps understand the context of the project.
+It could be an excellent idea to include a dictionary of terms, a color legend or a user roles explanation.

-URL to the project
+- URL to the project
-Asana:
+- Asana:
-URL to Abtion's own related git repositories (frontend / backend / admin area / microservices)
+- URL to Abtion's own related git repositories (frontend / backend / admin area / microservices)
-Harvest:
+- Harvest:
-Travis:
+- CI:
-Client name, and if possible, contact details including IT contact details Name, and a short description of any services that the project is using (error tracking, activity monitoring, log registry, email service, etc).
+- Client name, and if possible, contact details.
+- IT person contact details

+Name, and a short description of any services that the project is using (error tracking, activity monitoring, log registry, email service, etc).
 Include where to get the credentials.
 E.g., 1Password under admin+project@abtion.com.

-This section should include any business related explanation that helps understand the context of the project.
-It could be an excellent idea to include a dictionary of terms, a color legend or a user roles explanation.

 # Development